Resource Links Policy Submittal and Posting Guidelines

 Sites/Pages that are overly self-promotional - that are basically advertisements for your product or services

-Sites/Pages with excessive ads, web trackers, “clickbait” links or titles, deceptive content marketing etc
+Sites/Pages with excessive ads, web trackers, “clickbait” links or titles, deceptive advertising or marketing etc

-Sites/Pages with non-unique, mass-produced, and/or spammy content with little value for our readers
+Sites/Pages with mass-produced and/or spammy content with little value for our readers

 Sites/Pages that directly or indirectly link to law firms soliciting class-action or mass tort plaintiffs